 ii.
 Silent trusts permitted

-Delaware law allows settlors to create silent trusts in that the language of the trust may vary or eliminate a beneficiary’s right to be informed of the trust for a period of time.
+Delaware law allows grantors to create silent trusts in that the language of the trust may vary or eliminate a beneficiary’s right to be informed of the trust for a period of time.
 The trust instrument must specify to which extent the trust is silent.
 While Delaware’s statute does not require any particular time period after which the silent period should end, examples are provided in the applicable provisions of the Delaware statute.
 Most practitioners believe a reasonable time period should be used.
-The trust can include provisions to allow the appointment of a Designated Representative that will represent and bind the beneficiaries during the silent period.
+The trust will include provisions to allow the appointment of a Designated Representative that will represent and bind the beneficiaries during the silent period.
 Additionally, the trust can provide guidance to the trustee on how to handle disclosures if a beneficiary learns of the trust’s existence during the silent period.

 iii.
 Ease of modification of irrevocable trusts